USA Today best seller shares her secrets of success February 23, 2023

 an autograph.
 Think of your best and worst famous author experience and you’ll

-5. What your books are about – This informs your voice, what you blog about, and
+immediately see why this is important. - What your books are about – This informs your voice, what you blog about, and

 how you see the world.
 Let me give you an example: I write historical fiction about